 On December 13, 2022, the BOD approved the incorporation of a wholly-owned subsidiary under the laws of the Republic of the Philippines under the name of XSI or any other name as may be approved by the Securities and Exchange Commission (SEC), with the primary purpose of designing, developing, testing, building, marketing, distributing, maintaining, supporting, customizing, selling and/or re-selling applications, games, software, cybersecurity software tools, digital solutions, whether internet, mobile, or other handheld applications, portals, hardware and other related products and services, except internet provider services, both for proprietary and custom development purposes.
-The application is still pending to SEC for approval as of date.
+On April 18, 2023, XSI was registered in Security and Exchange Commission (SEC).

-The accompanying parent company financial statements were approved and authorized for issue by the BOD on May 2, 2023.
+The accompanying parent company financial statements were approved and authorized for issue by the BOD on April 29, 2024.

-2. Summary of Significant Accounting Policies
+2. Basis of Preparation and Summary of Material Accounting Policy Information